hideakitai/DebugLog/README.md

     // you can change target stream (default: Serial, only for Arduino)
     // LOG_ATTACH_SERIAL(Serial2);

-    PRINT("this is for debug");
+    // PRINT and PRINTLN are always enabled regardless of debug mode or release mode PRINT("this is for debug");
     PRINTLN(1, 2.2, "you can", "print variable args")